-Liverpool City Council has published the long-awaited Tall Buildings SPD (Consultation Draft) document which will shortly go to Council for expected approval today (22.07.22).
+Liverpool City Council is inviting comments on its draft Tall Buildings SPD (supplementary planning document) by 16th September 2022.
 It will be controversial as there are those who feel that buildings should be as tall as the developer wants them to be and others who feel that this document will deliver a moratorium in all future tall buildings in the city centre area.

-Two articles published by Place North West this week are well worth reading:
+Two articles published by Place North West this week are also well worth reading: